Johneriksson88/quiz-app/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- All text and questions were written by me
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to create a quiz app were mainly taken from [this](https://www.youtube.com/watch?v=49pYIMygIcU&ab_channel=CodeExplained) video tutorial by YouTube user Code Explained
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The GitHub repo of the tutorial can be found [here](https://github.com/CodeExplainedRepo/Multiple-Choice-Quiz-JavaScript)
+- Code that was directly derived from this tutorial is credited in comments in the JavaScript-file

 ### Media